RTradeLtd/go-ipfs-plugin-i2p-bootstrap/README.md

 # go-ipfs-plugin-i2p-bootstrap

-Plugin for bootstrapping an IPFS node over i2p.
+Plugin for bootstrapping an IPFS node over i2p using an external I2P router.